Skip to Content

 Student Conduct

 The University of Mount Union community is committed to fostering a campus environment that is conducive to academic inquiry, a productive campus life, and thoughtful study and discourse.
-The mission of the student conduct program is to educate students, reinforce the values of Mount Union, and uphold and educationally enforce the Student Code of Conduct.
-All conduct officers foster the development of the student through an educational dialogue reflecting on behavioral choices, academic progress, learning, and ultimately student success.
+The mission of the Office of Student Accountability, Safety, and Restorative Practices is to educate students, reinforce the values of Mount Union, and uphold and educationally enforce the Student Code of Conduct.
+Additionally, the office works to provide a space for students to repair community harm, encourage healing, and reintegrate back into the campus community.
+All resolution coordinators foster the development of the student through an educational dialogue grounded in restorative justice to reflect on behavioral choices, academic progress, learning, and ultimately student success.
 In addition, the conduct process encourages the preparation of students for fulfilling lives, meaningful work, and responsible citizenship.

 The Code of Student Conduct as well as the Residence Life Rights and Responsibilities can be found in the Student Handbook.